bahamat/cf-primer/README.md

 A primer for CFEngine, a mini zero-to-hero introduction to help get you productive.

-This is a slide show using [DZSlides](http://paulrouget.com/dzslides/).
+This is a slide show using [Slidy2](http://www.w3.org/Talks/Tools/Slidy2).

 You will need [pandoc](http://johnmacfarlane.net/pandoc/) version 1.9.1.1
 or later (but possibly earlier) to convert `slides.md` into `slides.html`.
-(Debian stable is unfortunately 1.5.1.1 and does not have DZSlides support).
+(Debian stable is unfortunately 1.5.1.1 and does not have support for some of the options I use).

 ## Getting Started.